SignifyHQ/collateral-contract-integration-examples/src/solana/examples/collateralTeamTransfer/README.md

 // Create the transfer request const transferRequest: TransferCollateralTeamRequest = {
-  newName: "New Team Name", // The new name for the collateral
+  newName: "New Team Name", // The new name for the collateral account
   newAdmins: [
     new PublicKey("NewAdmin1PublicKeyHere"),
     new PublicKey("NewAdmin2PublicKeyHere")